patricksauce/Prices.py/README.md

 # prices.py
-adding prices and counting variables in a list after user input
+Adding prices and counting variables in a list after user input